tpa-nextgen/cheat_sheet_dart/basics/itd.info.list.md

   dynamicFixedList[0] = 'HELLO'; // override value at index 0
   dynamicFixedList[1] = 'WORLD';
   print(dynamicFixedList);
-  // becouse it is dynamic you can ovveride value with any type dynamicFixedList[1] = 1; print(dynamicFixedList);
+  // because it is dynamic you can override value with any type dynamicFixedList[1] = 1; print(dynamicFixedList);